sudo-nan0-RaySK/fire-up/README.md

 {
     /* can either be 'artifact' or 'component' */ "type":"artifact",
-    /* these are strings those will be replaced globaly */ "replacements":[
+    /* these are strings those will be replaced globally */ "replacements":[
         {
             "placeholder":"VAR__PACKAGE_NAME",